 - I can’t give up…fill-in-the-blank.

-- Eating healthy is too expensive.
+- Eating healthy is too expensive and time-consuming.

 - I don’t have the willpower.

 - I have failed too many times in the past to be successful now.